sthitaprajna-mishra/dashboard-mui-react-tut/README.md

 - Created MUI themeSettings - palette, typography
 - Created light and dark mode settings

+## 2. TopBar and SideBar [37:00 - 1:27:00]

+- Created TopBar and SideBar
+- Used react-pro-sidebar package for creating SideBar
+- Used React Router for Links

 ---

 ## **Getting Started with Create React App**